Directions & Map GESIS Mannheim

 Mannheim hosts numerous trade fairs and congresses.
 The hotels in Mannheim then tend to be fully booked at very early times.
-If you need accommodation, we strongly recommend to book directly after your registration (upon request we will send you a list with hotels close to the venue and some useful addresses).
+If you need accommodation, we strongly recommend to book directly after your registration.
+You will find a list with hotels close to the venue here (202 kB).

 Mannheim is a city in southwestern Germany.
 With approximately 315,000 inhabitants, it is the third-largest city in Baden-Württemberg, after Stuttgart and Karlsruhe.

 Mannheim is located at the confluence of the Rhine and the Neckar in the northwestern corner of Baden-Württemberg.
 The Rhine separates Mannheim from the city of Ludwigshafen, just to the west of it in Rhineland-Palatinate, and the border of Baden-Württemberg with Hesse is just to the north.
 Mannheim is downstream along the Neckar from the city of Heidelberg.

 Mannheim is unusual among German cities in that its streets and avenues are laid out in a grid pattern, leading to its nickname "die Quadratestadt" ("city of the squares").
 The eighteenth century Mannheim Palace, former home of the Prince-elector of the Palatinate, now houses the University of Mannheim.

 The civic symbol of Mannheim is der Wasserturm

 , a water tower just east of the city centre.